-When the original string or a spelling correction candidate string is found in the dictionary, the dictionary can provide at least two types of spatial information on the corresponding object:
+When the original string or a spelling correction candidate string is found in the dictionary,2 the dictionary can provide at least two types of spatial information on the corresponding object:

-- Its inclusion in a larger area, such as a province, state, etc. These areas form a hierarchy. - Its geographic coordinates.
+- Its inclusion in a larger area, such as province, state, etc. Areas form a hierarchy. - Its geographic coordinates.